✨ Launching This September! BOUNCE Learning Journeys – A whole-child developmental pathway Read More

 What changed

-Emotional regulation scores improved across the targeted pupils.
+Emotional regulation scores improved across targeted pupils.
 Staff reported calmer mornings, smoother transitions into learning and stronger relationships between pupils and LSAs.
 Pupil confidence, communication and readiness to learn all increased over the course of the project.

 Children described the grounding sessions as “special time.”